opchest/Miniproject3/MiniProject3.md

 ----

 - Danger Zone
-    - Danger Zone is the spots next to corner, since if the corners have not been occupied by your disc but you occupied the spots next to corner , then it could easily be occupied by the opponent.
+    - Danger Zone are the spots next to corner, since if the corners have not been occupied by your disc but you occupied the spots next to corner , then it could easily be occupied by the opponent.
 Hence, we should check the danger zone and if it is stable.

 ```cpp=
 int my_danger = 0, oppo_danger = 0;